Table of Contents

 After two weeks of fish oil supplementation in cats, blood leukocyte phagocytic activity increased significantly, as did the inflammatory response to histamine.
 Simply put, this means that the white blood cells that fight foreign material, such as bacteria and viruses, and are intrinsically involved in the inflammatory process are better able to do their job when you supplement with fish oil for cats.

-As we age, our brains change and may not be as quick as they once were.
+As we age, our brains change and as a result, we may not be as quick as we once were.
 The same goes for our cats.
 Cats live longer thanks to improved home care, better nutrition, and advances in veterinary medicine, so they need specialized care to cope with age-related changes.
-The average cat can live to be 20 or 21 years old in today’s world, which is the equivalent of age 96 to 100 for humans!
+The average cat can live to be 20 or 21 years old, which is the equivalent of 96 to 100 for humans!

 Thankfully, fish oil for cats is part of the cognitive solution.
 The brain function of middle-aged and older cats can be improved by selecting a nutrient blend that includes fish oil to minimize or eliminate the risk factors associated with cognitive decline.
 In one study, researchers gave middle-aged cats several cognitive tests before and after taking a supplement containing antioxidants, arginine, B vitamins, and fish oil.
 Testing showed that those fed fish oil supplements for cats performed better on three of four tests, indicating that fish oil for cats can help slow brain degeneration.